KarrLab/obj_tables/docs/migration.rst

 Migration overview
 ---------------------
-Consider some data whose structure (data model) is defined by a schema.
-For example, the structure of an SQL database is defined by a schema written in the SQL Data Definition Language.
-When the schema is changed then existing data must be changed so that its structure still complies with the schema.
-This is called data *migration*.
+Consider some data whose structure (also known as its *data model*) is defined by a schema written in a data definition language.
+For example, the structure of an SQL database is defined by a schema written in `<SQL's Structured query language https://en.wikipedia.org/wiki/Data_definition_language#Structured_Query_Language_(SQL)>`_.

+When a schema is updated then existing data must be changed so that its structure complies with the updated schema.
+This is called *data migration*.
-Many systems, including databases and web software frameworks provide tools that automate data migration.
+Many systems, including database systems and web software frameworks, provide tools that automate data migration so that users can avoid the tedious and error-prone manual effort that's usually required when a schema is changed and large amounts of data must be migrated.

 Packages that use Object model (:obj:`obj_model`) store data in Excel, csv or tsv files.
 The structure of the data in a file is defined by a schema that uses :obj:`obj_model`.
 Object model *migration* enables automated migration of these data files.

-This page provides an overview of the concepts of Object model migration and detailed instructions on how to configure and use it.
+This page explains the concepts of Object model migration and provides detailed instructions on how to configure and use it.

 Migration concepts
 ----------------------------------------------
-Object model migration avoids the tedious and error-prone manual effort that's required when a schema is changed and multiple, large data files which use the schema to define their data models must be migrated.
+Object model migration automates the process of migrating data files that use a schema which has been updated.

 Migration assumes that data files which are migrated and the schemas that define their data models are stored in Git repositories.
 The repository storing the data files is called the *data repo* while the repository containing the schema is the *schema repo*.
-While these are typically distinct repositories, migration also supports the situation in which one repository serves as both the *data repo* and the *schema repo*.
+While these are typically two distinct repositories, migration also supports the situation in which one repository is both the *data repo* and the *schema repo*.

 .. _figure_schema_and_data_repos:
 .. figure:: migration/figures/schema_and_data_repos.png